CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/icassp_2024_intro.md

 * A scene generator (blue box) creates the scene characteristics:
     * Music signal at the hearing aids' microphones.
-    * A required gain for the output signal.
+    * The required gains for the output signal for the vocals, drums, bass and other (VDBO).
     * The reference rebalanced signal for scoring.
 * The music enhancement stage (pink box) takes the music at the microphones as inputs and attempts to generate the rebalanced output:
-    * It estimates the vocal, drums, bass and other components from the mixture.
+    * It estimates the VDBO components from the mixture.
     * Then, it remixes the signal using the gains.
-    * Lastly, applies listener-specific amplification following a standard hearing aid fitting.
+    * Lastly, it applies listener-specific amplification following a standard hearing aid fitting.
-* Listener characteristics. i.e. an audiogram (green oval) are supplied to both the enhancement and scoring.
+* Listener characteristics (green oval) are audiograms and are supplied to both the enhancement and evaluation.
-* The enhancement outputs are evaluated by computing the [Hearing-Aid Audio Quality Index (HAAQI)](../learning_resources/Hearing_aid_processing/edu_HAP_HA_processed_speech#haaqi-hearing-aid-audio-quality-index) [[1](#refs)] (orange box) which are estimates of the quality of the music.
-  Note, HAAQI is an 'intrusive' measure which require a reference signal as indicated in the figure.
+* The enhancement outputs are evaluated for audio quality via the [Hearing-Aid Audio Quality Index (HAAQI)](../learning_resources/Hearing_aid_processing/edu_HAP_HA_processed_speech#haaqi-hearing-aid-audio-quality-index) [[1](#refs)] (orange box).
+Note, HAAQI is an intrusive measure that requires a reference signal.

 <div style={{textAlign:'center'}}>
     <figure id="fig2">